 Senator John R. Gordner was first elected to the state Senate in a special election in November 2003.
 He was re-elected in 2004, 2008, 2012, 2016 and 2020 to represent the 27th Senatorial District, which includes all of Columbia, Northumberland, Montour and Snyder counties and parts of Luzerne County.
 Prior to his election to the Senate, Senator Gordner served for 11 years in the Pennsylvania House of Representatives from the 109th Legislative District.

 Senator Gordner is currently serving as a member of Senate leadership as Majority Whip.
-He also serves as Vice Chairman of the Rules and Executive Nominations Committee, and as a member of the Appropriations Committee; Consumer Protection and Professional Licensure Committee; the Judiciary Committee; and the Transportation Committee.
+He also serves as Vice Chairman of the Rules and Executive Nominations Committee, and as a member of the Consumer Protection and Professional Licensure Committee; the Judiciary Committee; the State Government Committee and the Transportation Committee.

 During his service in the General Assembly, Senator Gordner has been active in advancing many economic development projects that have helped area businesses create and maintain family-sustaining jobs for district residents.